vallis/kissreport/KISS.md

 * S: we should tap into the **large and enthusiastic user/scholar community** flocking to deep learning.
 If we describe problems well (e.g., on "competition" portals such as Kaggle [@kaggle], or in the LISA Data Challenges themselves) and if we abstract them as much as possible from GW jargon, talented people may be interesting in applying their own methods.

 * S (based on presentation by Nvidia GPU software engineer): deep learning is increasingly **driving the development and capabilities of new GPUs**; conversely, the continued increase in computing power in modern computers relies increasingly on the teraflops unleashed by the massively parallel arrays of GPU compute cores.
 It follows that if GW data analysis is to continue benefiting from Moore's law, it must reformulate its tasks as DL problems, or at least as algorithms that use the same mathematical primitives.
 (In fact, Google, Apple, and other large players are now building very fast and efficient *tensor processing units* that are strictly designed for DNNs. [@googletpu])

+### Live data products

+Or, as Titus Brown would put it, "How to sucker people into doing the right thing by creating a community of practice around open science".

+Our technology for packaging code + data together and running it gets better all the time; viz binder and juphub/berkeley hook this up to repositories for data investigation; runs proximal to repo automatically update notebooks as new data arrives, cut new releases, save to zenodo “live papers”

+many more ideas here http://ivory.idyll.org/blog/2017-binder-workshop.html

 ## Bibliography